sei-curiosity/project-1-prompt/README.md

 - What features did you include?
   - Make sure to explain anything "new" (things that we didn't cover in class)
 - What was the most difficult part of the project?
-- What was your favourate part to work on?
+- What was your favorite part to work on?
 - What would you like to add next?

 ---